tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 ```
 You are now logged in and ready to launch the attack.

-#### 4.2.1.2.
-Access the Database
 From within the customer pod, attempt to access the database directly.
-The attack will succeed, and the balance of all users will be returned.
+The attack will succeed and the balance of all users will be returned.
 This is expected as there are no policies limiting access yet.

 ```
 curl http://database:2379/v2/keys?recursive=true | python -m json.tool